Updated on 2025-02-17 GMT+08:00

 Forcibly Stopping Synchronization of GaussDB Distributed

-This section describes how to clear the streaming replication slots of the source GaussDB distributed database after the incremental or full+incremental synchronization task is forcibly stopped.
+This section describes how to delete residual logical replication slots that may remain in the source distributed GaussDB database after an incremental or a full+incremental synchronization task is forcibly stopped.

 Procedure

-1. Log in to each primary DN node of the GaussDB distributed instance as the user used when you tested the connectivity between the DRS instance and the GaussDB distributed instance.
+2. In the distributed multi-task mode, log in to each primary DN of the distributed GaussDB database as the user used when you tested the connection between the DRS instance and the distributed GaussDB instance.
+In the distributed single-task mode, log in to the CN of the distributed GaussDB database as the user used when you tested the connection between the DRS instance and the distributed GaussDB instance.

-2. Run the following statement to query the streaming replication slot name of the database object selected for the synchronization task:
+3. Run the following statement to query information about all replication slots in the database selected in the synchronization task:

 select slot_name from pg_replication_slots where database = 'database';